X8shades/Dune/Haupt Charaktere/Paul Atreides (†).md

 - Can "see" even without his eyes, after a [[stone burner]] took his eyesight

+Interessantes:
-Interessantes: His Wife Irulan Corrino doesn't like him because he replaced her [[Shaddam Corrino IV|father]] as an emperor and sent him to [[Salusa Secundus]]
+- His Wife Irulan Corrino doesn't like him because he replaced her [[Shaddam Corrino IV|father]] as an emperor and sent him to [[Salusa Secundus]]
+- Probably dead after completely losing his eyesight.
+Went into the desert after